mbuotidem/mbuotidem.github.io/content/blog/aws-client-vpn-terraform/index.md

 ### Generating a server certificate

-You can use Terraform to generate the CA via GitOps.
+You can use Terraform to generate the server certificate via GitOps.
 The steps are:
 - setup subdirectories and required files
 - create a CSR
 - sign the CSR